• Skip to primary navigation

 SEO is a crucial part of the equation when it comes to positioning anything that can be found via any type of online search.
 Like Google or any other search engine, Amazon is the kind of platform that makes or breaks your listings position based on SEO.

 Keywords are the name of the game, and finding the right keywords makes all the difference in your success.
-If you are successful in finding the right keywords that people are searching for, and find creative and appropriate ways to include them in your listing copy, that can have an enormous impact on your sales.
+If you successfully find the right keywords that people are searching for, and find creative and appropriate ways to include them in your listing copy, that can have an enormous impact on your sales.

 How SEO works on Amazon